felleg/felleg.gitlab.io-backup/content/posts/20210531-smart-keyboard-macros.md

 > -- Eiiti Wada, Professor Emeritus at the University of Tokyo

-Because it is one of the rare physical tools of my trade (computer work), it might not surprise you that I have a deep affection for keyboards and their ergonomics.
+Because it is one of the rare physical tools of my trade (computer work), it might not surprise you that I have a certain fascination when it comes to keyboards.
 While I am no expert on the matter, my personal keyboard setup is something that I enjoy trying to optimize every day, even if just bit by bit.
 It is a complicated task because there are many things to take into account:

-* The size of your working space
+* The size of my working space
-* The typing speed you must be able to achieve to work comfortably
+* The typing speed I must be able to achieve to work comfortably
 * The reliability of a single key stroke
-* How much do you need your mouse as a fallback?
+* How much I want to rely on my mouse
+* The amount of customization I want (aesthetics and functional)

+This leads to questions that might seem easy to answer at first, but can actually lead to surprisingly nuanced
+answers:

 * What size of keyboard do you need?
-* How many keys do you need?
+* How many actual keys do you need?
 * How frequently do you use specific keys?
 * How reliable do you need each key press to be?
 * How fast do you need to be able to write?